ninoppp/PolyMorph/README.md

 ## Features
 - Most PolyHoop capabilities (see limitations)
 - Coupled FDM-solver for reaction-diffusion equations
-- Optional advection-dilution terms (computationally more expensive due to velocity field interpolation)
+- Advection-dilution terms (Can be switched on and off.
+Computationally more expensive due to velocity field interpolation)
 - Supports any number of diffusable species
 - Supports general, customizable reaction terms (involving any number of interacting species and any number of kinetic coefficients)
 - Dirichlet and Neumann boundary conditions